kirillkovalenko/nssm/README.txt

 Thanks to Arve Knudsen for spotting that child processes of the monitored application could be left running on service shutdown, and that a missing registry value for AppDirectory confused NSSM.
+Thanks to Peter Wagemans and Laszlo Kereszt for suggesting throttling restarts.

 Licence
 -------